How to Do

 How to Do Single Leg Balance Reach Opposite Side

-The single leg balance reach opposite side should begin with a good posture to avoid injury.
+The single leg balance reach opposite side should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

 If any pain is experienced, immediately stop the single leg balance reach opposite side.